rmccrear/codex-lv1-may-2025/guides/local-development.md

 ## Step 1: Download a File from Web Lab

+🧭 Start by grabbing a single file—your index.html—from Web Lab.
+This will give you something simple to open and view on your computer.

 **Do This:**
 1. Open your project in Web Lab on code.org.
 2. Click the dropdown arrow next to `index.html` and select **Download**.